Do you encounter ants walking around in your car often? Ants are a pretty common issue in many vehicles.

 Spilled drinks can leave your car dirty and are a good food source for ants.

-To get rid of any trails of spills, clean it with soapy water and blow dry the area.
+Clean the surface with soapy water and blow dry it to remove any spill trails.
 This will help keep your car spick and span and unfavorable for the ants.

 Keep Your Car In The Heat

-Ants are cold-blooded insects and prefer to live in cool places.
+Ants like to live in cool environments since they are cold-blooded insects.
 The ideal temperature for ants to be is around 30 degrees C.

 Above 42 degrees C, ants go crazy and find places that are lower in temperature.